Snowflake-Labs/sfguide-building-geospatial-multilayer-app-with-snowflake-streamlit/README.md

-# Building Geospatial multi-layer apps with Snowflake and Streamlit
+# Building Geospatial Multi-Layer Apps with Snowflake and Streamlit

 ## Overview